goodswen/vacceed/README.md

 It has been designed to facilitate an automated, high-throughput in silico approach to vaccine candidate discovery for eukaryotic pathogens.

-Note that Vacceed has been designed for a Linux operating system and has only been tested on Red Hat Enterprise Linux 7.5, but is expected to work on most Linux distributions.
+Note that Vacceed has been designed for a Linux operating system and has only been tested on Red Hat Enterprise Linux 7.5 and 7.7, but is expected to work on most Linux distributions.

+** Vacceed version 2.1 ** [Latest version – updated for TargetP 2.0]

+This version has been configured to run with the following installed programs (note the version numbers): SignalP 5.0, WoLF PSORT 0.2, TargetP 2.0, TMHMM 2.0, Phobius 1.0.1, DeepLoc 1.0 (an additional program when compared to Vacceed 1.1), IEDB peptide-MHC binding predictors (MHCI version 2.17 and MHCII version 2.16.3)

-**Vacceed version 2.0 [Latest version]**
+**Vacceed version 2.0 **

 This version has been configured to run with the following installed programs (note the version numbers): SignalP 5.0, WoLF PSORT 0.2, TargetP 1.1, TMHMM 2.0, Phobius 1.0.1, DeepLoc 1.0 (an additional program when compared to Vacceed 1.1), IEDB peptide-MHC binding predictors (MHCI version 2.17 and MHCII version 2.16.3)

 **Vacceed version 1.1**

 This version has been configured to run with the following installed programs (note the version numbers): SignalP 4.1, WoLF PSORT 0.2, TargetP 1.1, TMHMM 2.0, Phobius 1.0.1, IEDB peptide-MHC binding predictors (MHCI version 2.9.1 and MHCII version 2.5.1)

 **To run Vacceed**